wqking/metapp/readme.md

 ASSERT(concat(std::make_pair("Number", 1)) == "Number1");
 ```

-We can even pass a pointer to the container to `concat`.
+We can even pass a pointer to container to `concat`.

 ```c++
 std::deque<int> container2 { 1, 2, 3 };